 Amano Shrimp are a popular freshwater aquarium shrimp available in many stores today.
 Amano Shrimp may also be called: Caridina multidentata, Caridina japonica, Algae Eating Shrimp, Swamp Shrimp, Yamato Shrimp, Japonica Amano Shrimp, Yamato Numa Ebi, Japanese Marsh Shrimp, and Japanese Swamp Shrimp.
-Amano Shrimp can be described as spirited inhabitants of a tank that are great swimmers and always on the lookout for food.
+An Amano Shrimp can be described as a spirited inhabitants of a tank.
+They are great swimmers, and are always on the lookout for food.

 Amano Shrimp Images

 Amano Shrimp Videos: Stealing Food

 A full grown Amano Shrimp size can can be upwards of two inches in length.
 But in the pet store, Amano Shrimp size is often about an inch in length, or a little less.
 Buying smaller shrimp is fine because they will mature and grow quickly.
 Small does not necessarily mean undesirable or unhealthy.

 Caridina Multidentata can grow relatively quickly in an an established healthy aquatic environment.